crowd4flipping/web/README.md

-# web
+# About the repo
-The C4F web page
+Here goes the C4F web page